 11) A display stand conversion piece that converts the standard fighter mode display stand adapter (item 5 above) to be used with the special flight-mode display stand.

 I’m initially scoring this a bit lower than the TV (and Passionate Walkure) 31 toys as I’m not sure what kind of following the AX toys will have.
 Will the AX be featured in more media than one movie?
-Will Bandai make the entire squad or stop after only a few releases?
+Will Bandai make the entire squad or stop after only a few releases? in fighter mode, this toy also has a ‘fun factor’ issue: there’s not a great place to grab it for swooshing.
+Between the big swiveling guns below, the canards above, and the preponderance of the weight being near the rear, fighter mode is awkward to handle.
 These toys are about 35 cm long in fighter mode and 425 grams which makes them 1/60 scale and hefty for their size; aspects collectors should love.
-There has only been one release so far but more are to come:

 Sculpt & Paint: (8.5/10)